 “Our first objective is to spread the brand, get the name out more to markets and households, make people more aware about us,” BKT managing director Rajiv Poddar exclusively told Football Espana.
 “At the same time, we want to get closer to the end user and create more contests, dialogue with them and build a rapport from those things.”

 Poddar wasn’t wrong.
 His company sponsors the Monster Jam circuit, the American motorsport show where giant monster trucks fitted with BKT tyres perform astonishing stunts.
 BKT also prides itself on social and environmental responsibility, funding several initiatives in and out of India – so far out, it recently donated €5,000 to an Italian charity committed to helping preserve the Amazon rainforest.

-BKT is the newest member in a long line of La Liga sponsors, which includes Santander, Puma, EA Sports, Budweiser, Rexona, El Corte Inglese, Samsung, Mazda, Allianz, Danone, Panini and delivery service Deliveroo.
+BKT is the newest member in a long line of La Liga sponsors, which includes Santander, Puma, EA Sports, Budweiser, Rexona, El Corte Inglese, Samsung, Mazda, Allianz, Danone, Panini and fast-food delivery service Deliveroo.
 And only yesterday, it was announced soft-drink giant Pepsi had become the League’s official sponsor in Guatemala for the next three years.

 While Tebas’ business acumen must be commended, that isn’t to say there haven’t been any missteps in his masterplan.
 Last year, the lawyer unsuccessfully lobbied for a Liga fixture between Barcelona and Girona to be played in Miami, fanning a war with the Spanish Football Federation (RFEF) in the process.